 List all changes proposed in this action and the rationale for the changes.
 For example, describe the intent of the language and the expected impact.
 Describe the difference between existing requirement(s) and/or agency practice(s) and what is being proposed in this regulatory change.
-Explain the new requirements and what they mean rather than merely quoting the text of the regulation.
-Put an asterisk next to any substantive changes.
+Explain the new requirements and what they mean rather than merely quoting the text of the regulation. \ Put an asterisk next to any substantive changes.

-Current section number New section number, if applicable Change, intent, rationale, and likely impact of new requirements N/A 107 Subsection A of section 107 will reiterate the law that becomes effective on July 1, 2020, which requires that a prescription containing an opioid must be issued as an electronic prescription as consistent with 54.1-3408.02 of the Code, unless the prescriber qualifies for one of the exemptions listed in subsection B of that Code section.
-There is one change in subsection A from the emergency regulations with the addition of a reference to the exemptions to the requirement for electronic prescribing found in subsection B of 54.1-3408.02 of the Code.
-The exceptions are listed in the announcement about requesting waivers.
+Current section number New section number, if applicable Change, intent, rationale, and likely impact of new requirements N/A 122 Subsection A of section 21 will reiterate the law that becomes effective on July 1, 2020, which requires that a prescription containing an opioid must be issued as an electronic prescription as consistent with 54.1-3408.02 of the Code, unless the prescriber qualifies for one of the exemptions listed in subsection B of that Code section.
 While reiteration of the law is not necessary in regulation, this provision is included in the chapter on prescribing of opioids because it is necessary for the regulations to be consistent with the law.
-Subsection B of section 107 sets out the conditions on which the Board may grant a waiver from the e-prescribing requirement.
+Subsection B of section 21 sets out the conditions on which the Board may grant a waiver from the e-prescribing requirement.
 The Code provides that: The licensing health regulatory board of a prescriber may grant such prescriber, in accordance with regulations adopted by such board, a waiver of the requirements of subsection B, for a period not to exceed one year, due to demonstrated economic hardship, technological limitations that are not reasonably within the control of the prescriber, or other exceptional circumstances demonstrated by the prescriber.

-The waiver application is a one-page fillable form submitted electronically and is approved unless the request is incomplete.
+The yveiver application is a one page fillable form submitted The waiver application is a one-page fillable form submitted electronically and is approved unless the request is incomplete.